ajavamind/rca-studio2/README.md

 ### Studio II Console

-The Studio II game console was sold by RCA beginning with its announcement in January 1977, until cancellation in December 1977.
+The Studio II game console was sold by RCA beginning with its announcement in January 1977.
+The project was canceled in December 1977.

 ### Studio III Console

-The Studio III game console was never built by RCA, but was sold by manufacturers outside the USA.
-The game programmers wrote Studio III games using the COSMAC VIP boards for software development and prototyping in 1977.
+The Studio III game console was never manufactured by RCA, but was sold by manufacturers outside the USA.
+RCA game programmers wrote Studio III games using the COSMAC VIP boards for software development and prototyping in 1977.
 An add-on graphics card supplied the color support and a programmable sound card was used for Studio III enhanced sound.

 My Studio 3 emulation supports color graphics and programmable sound for Studio III games that use color and programmable sound generation.
 I was able to add color and sound emulation because I found an archived **Programming Manual for Studio III**, written in September 1977, detailing the color and sound functions.
 I made some contributions to that document when it was written.